OpenProducer/angelcityjazz/wp-content/plugins/events-calendar-pro/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [6.0.9.2] 2023-03-06 =

+* Fix - Restructure how Recurring blocks are bundled with WebPack to resolve inconsistencies with loading that caused the Series creation to not work

 = [6.0.9.1] 2023-02-28 =